HarshVardhanKumar/llvm-project/mlir/lib/Dialect/Affine/Transforms/doc/AffineLoopInterchange.md

 The Temporal Reuse cost is based on the sum total number of reuses experienced by each memory access for a given permutation.
 For each permutation, we check for each loop (starting from the innermost loop) if the column corresponding to that loop's IV is all zeros in the access matrix of any given load/store.
 If the column is all zeros, it means the same value is accessed over the entire loop iteration - hence the reuse count increases by a factor of O(n).
 The same procedure is repeated till we encounter a loop for which the column in access matrix is non-zero.
 The reuse count stops there.
-No matter whether further loops have a all-zero column or not, the reuse will not take place once a non-zero column has been encountered.
+No matter whether further loops have a all-zero column or not, the reuse will not take place once a non- zero column has been encountered.

 Based on the total reuse count, we assign a cost to the permutation such that maximal temporal reuse corresponds to a minimum cost.